Dobot-Arm/TCP-IP-Protocol-4AXis/README-EN.md

   ```
   StartDrag()
   ```
+- **This command can be only used for CR robots.**

 ## 3.57 StopDrag

-- Description: Stop Drag.
-This instruction is supported in CR controller version 3.5.2 and above.
+- Description: Stop Drag mode.
+This command is supported in CR controller version 3.5.2 and above.

 - Function: StopDrag()

-- Parameters: None
+- Parameters: null

 - Supporting port: 29999

+- Return: ErrorID,{},StopDrag();

 - Example

   ```
   StopDrag()
   ```
+- **This command can be only used for CR robots.**

 ## 3.58 SetCollideDrag

 - Function: SetCollideDrag(status)

 - Description: Set whether drag is forced to enter (can enter drag even in error state).
-This instruction is supported in CR controller version 3.5.2 and above.
+This command is supported in CR controller version 3.5.2 and above.

-- Parameters
+- Parameters:

   | Parameters | Type | Description                                                  |
   | ---------- | ---- | ------------------------------------------------------------ |
   | status     | int  | status: force drag switch state, 0: disables the brake.
 1: enable the brake |

+- Return: ErrorID,{},SetCollideDrag(status);

 - Supporting port: 29999

 - Example

-  Force entry drag.
+  Forcibly entry drag mode.

   ```
   SetCollideDrag(0)
   ```
+- **This command can be only used for CR robots.**

 ## 3.59 SetTerminalKeys